Ruggs lawyers: Witness says firefighting slow in fatal crash - WHIZ News

 LAS VEGAS (AP) — A witness said firefighters were slow to extinguish a vehicle fire sparked by a deadly crash that authorities blame on former Raiders wide receiver Henry Ruggs III, his lawyers say in a court filing.

-Ruggs, 22, is accused of causing the crash by driving drunk at speeds up to 156 mph with his girlfriend in his Corvette sports car before the pre-dawn crash Nov.
-2. The team released him hours after the crash.
+Ruggs, 22, is accused of causing the pre-dawn crash by driving drunk at speeds up to 156 mph with his girlfriend in his Corvette sports car.
+The team released him hours after the crash.

-A funeral for the woman who died, Tina Tintor, 23, was scheduled Thursday at a Serbian Orthodox church, followed by a private burial at a Las Vegas cemetery.
+Raiders owner Mark Davis was seen among more than 100 people entering the Thursday funeral for the woman who died, Tina Tintor, at St. Simeon Serbian Orthodox Church in Las Vegas.
+A private burial followed at a Las Vegas cemetery.

+Tintor, 23, emigrated from Serbia when she was a child, graduated from a Las Vegas high school and worked at a Target store.
+A friend told reporters last week that Tintor wanted to become a computer programmer and was close to obtaining her U.S. citizenship.
+Her dog, Max, also died in the crash and fire.

 “Firemen did not attempt to extinguish the fire at Ms. Tintor’s vehicle for approximately 20 minutes at which time the entire vehicle was engulfed in flames,” defense attorneys David Chesnoff and Richard Schonfeld said in a Wednesday court filing that does not identify their witness.